Insanik/NabilsBitcoinViewer/README.md

 - Make sure you have a stable internet connection as the Bitcoin currency is retrieved by CoinDesk API.

+### Extra

+- Note that the graph updates every 1 minute to retrieve and add new data.

 ## Features

 - Realtime Bitcoin values